learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 When we return inside a function, we're giving that value back to the world outside the function.
 Let's add the function call `add(1, 2)` and run the code.
-Wait &mdash; nothing happened!
+Wait — nothing happened!
 What's going on here?
 Well, our function is _returning_ the value of the sum `x + y` but we can't see that because we aren't doing anything with it.
 So let's use our handy developer tool, `console.log()`, to see what it's returning.
 Rerun the code after modifying your function call as